 The nutritional content of an Oreo is mostly carbohydrates (sugars) and fat, with a very small proportion of proteins and absolutely no vitamins.
 These snacks may be delicious but they certainly can’t be classed as nutritious!

 There are approximately 50 calories in one cookie.
 The calorie requirements of a dog vary depending on its age, sex, breed, and activity level.
 For example an average 10 kg dog will need around 500-600 kcal per day so even one cookie is quite a big chunk of those calories.
 Now imagine if they ate a whole packet, or they were given 1-2 a day on top of their balanced diet.
 It’s easy to appreciate how quickly a dog’s weight can increase and negatively affect their health.

 Unfortunately, the cookies themselves aren’t the only issue here; if your dog ripped open the packaging to get to them then they may have swallowed some of this too.
 This packaging has the potential to cause a dangerous physical blockage within your pet’s gastrointestinal tract (guts).

 What Will Happen To The Dog?

 Side effects seen depend on the number of Oreos eaten and also the size of the dog.
-The most frequent signs that develop are tummy upsets such as vomiting or diarrhoea.
-These can vary from mild to severe and sometimes even require hospitalisation.
+The most frequent signs that develop are tummy upsets such as vomiting or diarrhea.
+These can vary from mild to severe and sometimes even require hospitalization.